kocatepedogu/quick-symbolic-regression/README.md

 The second set of figures were obtained while QuickSR was compiled in single-precision mode.
 Again, QuickSR reached the same loss level in shorter time while also finishing the same 80 generations within 5-6 seconds on average, corresponding to a speedup close to 2x.
 Mutation rate and survival rate were chosen as 0.2 and 0.3, respectively.
 The genetic operators were the same as in the previous benchmark.

 Gradient descent was not utilized in the benchmarks.
+The test function was Pagie Polynomial on range (-5, 5) in both x and y dimensions with 4096 data points in total.
+The population size was chosen as 11200, distributed to 9 islands in the case of QuickSR.

 ## Project Information